1. Knowledge Base

 e) Impressions to track the number of views of any banner or creative and to pay your publishers based on CPM.

-f) Clicks for Cost per Volume campaigns and offers
+f) Clicks for cost per volume campaigns and offers.

-a) Geo Coverage: This field should be filled with the GEO's in which you want the campaign to run.
+a) Geo Coverage: This field should be filled with the GEOs in which you want the campaign to run.
 Basically, the traffic that will be coming for this campaign can be from any Geo but the conversions from the Geo's mentioned here will only be considered for the payment.

-b) Payout: The payout is the amount that you will be giving to your publishers based on each conversion.
+c) Payout: The payout is the amount that you will be giving to your publishers based on each conversion.

 • Goal: You can even set a goal for your campaign that you feel can help you track the success of the campaign.

-a)Goal title and value -Enter a title for the goal and the value you would want to set.
-For example, if you want to see the actual sales post registration of the user you might add a title as “Sales count post registration” which can have a value that you think should be your goal for the sale.
+For instance, if you want to see the actual sales post registration of the user you might add a title as “Sales count post registration” which can have a goal value that should be provided by your advertisers.
+Once the goal value is matched then only the goal conversion is recorded in the panel.

-b)Goal type - By default, it will be set to public but if you want you can even select private.
+b) Goal type - By default, it will be set to public but if you want you can even select private.
+If the goal is private, it will not be visible to the publisher, and the postbacks for that goal will not be fired.

-c)Track multiple conversions - This feature will allow you to track your conversions with the transaction ID.
+c) Track multiple conversions - This feature will allow you to track your conversions with the transaction ID.

-d)Goal payout model - You can either fix an amount for your revenue and payout or can look to add this value in terms of percentage as well.
+d) Goal payout model - You can either fix an amount for your revenue and payout or can look to add this value in terms of percentage as well.

 Click on NEXT after filling in all the necessary details.